provable-things/dapp-proof-of-identity/README.md

 Before deploying to a realnet, ensure you change the oraclizeLib.sol to set the network automatically.
 Comment out [L60](https://github.com/oraclize/dapp-proof-of-identity/blob/master/contracts/oraclizeLib.sol#L60) and Uncomment [L63](https://github.com/oraclize/dapp-proof-of-identity/blob/master/contracts/oraclizeLib.sol#L63).

-The WalletOracle and DigitalIdOracle contracts will need to be topped up with Ether as well, so the Oraclize calls can successfully be executed.
+The WalletOracle and DigitalIdOracle contracts will need to be topped up with Ether as well, so the Provable calls can successfully be executed.